 Cloud Terms of Service

-THE AGREEMENT.
-Your use of Rackspace services is governed by these Cloud Terms of Service, the Cloud Acceptable Use Policy, any applicable Country Specific Terms, and the terms of your Order.
-Your Order may have additional terms that apply to the particular services in your Order.
-When we use the term “Agreement” in any of the Order, Cloud Terms of Service, or Acceptable Use Policy, we are referring collectively to all of them.
+Your use of the Services is governed by these Cloud Terms of Service which includes the Acceptable Use Policy and the terms of your Order.
+Your Order may have additional Product Terms and Conditions that apply to the particular services in your Order.
+When we use the term “Agreement” in any of the Order, Cloud Terms of Service, Acceptable Use Policy, and Product Terms and Conditions we are referring collectively to all of them.
 Your use of the Services includes the ability to enter into agreements and make purchases electronically.
 You acknowledge that your electronic assent constitutes your acceptance to the Agreement for each electronic purchase or transaction you enter.
-If you enter into this Agreement on behalf of a legal entity as identified in the online registration process, such as the company you work for, the legal entity identified shall be considered the Customer for purposes of this Agreement, and you represent to us that you have the legal authority to bind that entity to this Agreement.
+Rackspace may accept or reject any Order you submit in its sole discretion.
+Rackspace’s provisioning of the Services described in an Order shall be Rackspace’s acceptance of the Order.

-1. DEFINED TERMS.
 Some words used in the Agreement have particular meanings:

 “API” means application programming interface.

-“Confidential Information” means all information disclosed by one of us to the other, whether before or after the effective date of the Agreement, that the recipient should reasonably understand to be confidential, including: (i) unpublished prices and other terms of service, audit and security reports, product development plans, nonpublic information of the parties relating to its business activities or financial affairs, data center designs (including non-graphic information you may observe on a tour of a data center), server configuration designs, and other proprietary information or technology, and (ii) information that is marked or otherwise conspicuously designated as confidential.
-Information that is developed by one of us on our own, without reference to the other’s Confidential Information, or that becomes available to one of us other than through violation of the Agreement or applicable law, shall not be “Confidential Information” of the other party.
+“Confidential Information” means all information disclosed by one of us to the other, whether before or after the effective date of the Agreement, that the recipient should reasonably understand to be confidential, including: (i) unpublished prices and other terms of service, audit and security reports, product development plans, non-public information of the parties relating to their business activities or financial affairs, data center designs (including non-graphic information you may observe on a tour of a data center), server configuration designs, and other proprietary information or technology, and (ii) information that is marked or otherwise conspicuously designated as confidential.
+Information that is developed by one of us on our own, without reference to the other’s Confidential Information, or that becomes available to one of us other than through breach of the Agreement or applicable law, shall not be “Confidential Information” of the other party.

 “Hosted System” means a combination of hardware, software and networking elements that comprise an information technology system.